 Blackamoor figures are small sculptures and representations of usually African males along with other dark skinned figures from European history.
 Most of them are depicted holding a tray or any receptacle that was intended for practical use.
 Blackamoors are also incorporated in jewelry and other decorative art while life-size figures were kept as artificial ‘footmen’ in doorways.

-‘Blackamoor’ is a slang word that was used for dark skinned people in the past and Moors were types of African slaves who were Muslims.
-Also referred to as ‘Nubian slaves’, this race has been immortalized in décor and jewelry since time immemorial.
+Also referred to as ‘Nubians’, this race has been immortalized in décor and jewelry since time immemorial.
 They are typically male and usually depicted wearing turbans and covered with gold leaf and jewelry.
 Most are enameled or made from ivory.

 Most adult Blackamoors were made out of wood and painted while others were cast in bronze, ceramic and even porcelain.
 In the past, these were used to grace tables as small decorative pieces and were also used as candelabras.
 Today, they are mostly found in jewelry and are common in antique Venetian pieces.